rackerlabs/support-how-to/content/how-to/rackspace-email/edit-blocklists-per-domain/index.md

 product_url: rackspace-email
 ---

-Learn how to manage blacklist settings for your domain.
-Blacklists can be set up by email address, domain, or IP address.
+Learn how to manage Blocklist settings for your domain.
+Blocklists can be set up by email address, domain, or IP address.

 ### Prerequisites